wanzhaohong/web_crawler/README.md

 How does it work?
 - Separate from the client and API server.
 Store data into MongoDB after scraping.

-Next Step:
-- I can set up a cron job for the crawler to scrape the data from indeed.com frequently.

 ## API Server
 Features:
 - GET, PUT, DELETE

-Warning
-- Load 500 job posts each time will take at least 13 sec(tested by Postman).
-I suggest we can limit the number to 50 to get a better loading speed.

-Next Step:
-- Can use API caching to guarantee the high performance of the API server.
-Or create a pagination method if I don't need to load a large amount of data every time.

 ## React Client
 Features: